hvoss-techfak/AQGT/README.md

 ``` bash eval_AQ-GT.sh ``` for the evaluation of the AQ-GT model. \
 ``` bash eval_AQ-GT-A.sh ``` for the evaluation of the AQ-GT-A model.

-Currently, the framework only takes precreated lmdb data files as input and has no direct interface to create realtime or on-the-fly gestures from videos.
+Currently, the framework only takes pre-created lmdb data files as input and has no direct interface to create realtime gestures from videos
-As part of our ongoing effort, we will add these functionality in the following weeks.

 If you want to create a new lmdb data file, please refer to the "new-youtube-gesture-dataset" folder. \
 The pipeline is essentially the same as the original [youtube-gesture-dataset](https://github.com/youngwoo-yoon/youtube-gesture-dataset).

-Todo:
-- The realtime inference code is currently missing.
+A few notes and requirements for creating your own videos:

+1. Please make sure that your videos are in 25 frames per second.
+Currently, the model is not converting between framerates.
+2. Background noise and echo in the voice can be very detrimental for the generation of gestures.
+Please use a good quality microphone or remove any noise using an audio editor ([audacity](https://manual.audacityteam.org/man/noise_reduction.html))
+3. Ensure that all of your body is visible in your own dataset.
+Currently, bone filtering is turned off (OVERWRITE_FILTERING = True in config.py), but the generation quality can suffer from missing or occluded bones.

+When evaluating your own dataset using the AQ-GT-A checkpoint without your own annotations, we recommend forcing "alway iconic and stroke" or "always deictic and stroke" annotations in the "synthesize_full.py" modifier section.
+This change helps in creating more complex and expressive gestures.

+As a default, both options, as well as no change in the annotation files, are enabled.
+Therefore, three videos per clip will be created

 ## Citation